piroor/tweet.sh/README.md

 # tweet.sh, a Twitter client written in simple Bash script

+A one-file bash script Twitter Client (depending on some helper commands).
+This project is mainly started to demonstrating my shell scripting skills, so only limited features of Twitter APIs are supported.

 ## Setup

 You need to prepare API keys at first.